lmarzy/openbracket-blog-jekyll/_posts/css/2017-06-19-grid-system-with-css-grid.md

 }
 {% endhighlight %}

-This is all well and good but who creates non responsive sites anymore and uses plain old css for that matter, Let's look at one way we could tackle this with my favorite preprocessor Sass.
+This is all well and good but who creates non responsive sites anymore and uses plain old CSS for that matter, Let's look at one way we could tackle this with my favorite preprocessor Sass.

 To get this to work in a much more automated way I used a combination of variables, loops and some mixins.